 A Radical Career And Life Change

 After the night when I was able to alter the course of influenza, I immediately put the business I had been running up for sale and began to read and train full time in how to alter the course of disease with the mind.
-The very next month I began training at the Institute for Psychostructural Balancing (IPSB) in San Diego, training in a wide variety of classes under Ed Maupin PhD, and a number of other instructors, all of whom had been part of the very exciting early days at Esalen, at the birthplace of the entire Human Potential Movement.
+I discovered that there were no academic programs dealing with how to use the mind to heal the body and cure disease.
+The very next month I began training near my home at the Institute for Psychostructural Balancing (IPSB) in San Diego, training in a wide variety of classes under Ed Maupin PhD, and a number of other instructors, all of whom had been part of the very exciting early days at Esalen, at the birthplace of the entire Human Potential Movement.
 I reaped the benefit of all their training and experiences.
 The IPSB training allowed me to get licensed as a Holistic Health Practitioner (HHP).
 The HHP license, which had required 1000 hours of training, allowed me to start working with clients.

 The Move North